tmray/tmray.github.com/_posts/2015-09-08-at-first-i-was-annoyed.md

 ---
 Someone had sent an email looking for guidance in the field I work in.

-The was very vague.
+It was fairly vague.
 Pretty much asking can you help us with... everything?

 Not out of the ordinary, if you're looking for help with something you know nothing about.